algorandfoundation/specs/dev/ledger.md

  - Take the hash of each transaction in the group but with its "Group" field omitted.
  - Hash this ordered list of hashes -- more precisely, hash the canonical msgpack encoding of a struct with a field "txlist" containing the list of hashes, using "TG" as domain separation prefix.

 If the TxGroup hash of any transaction group in a block does not match the "Group" field of the transactions in that group (and that "Group" field is nonzero), then the block is invalid.
 Additionally, if a block contains a transaction group of more than $G_{max}$ transactions, the block is invalid.

+Beyond this check, each transaction in a group is evaluated separately and must be valid on its own, as described below in the [Validity and State Changes][Validity and State Changes] section.
+For example, a group containing a zero-fee transaction and a very-high-fee transaction would be rejected because the first transaction has fee less than $f_{\min}$, even if the average transaction fee of the group were above $f_{\min}$.
+As another example, an account with balance 50 could not spend 100 in transaction A and afterward receive 500 in transaction B, even if transactions A and B are in the same group, because transaction A would leave the account with a negative balance.

 Validity and State Changes
 --------------------------